Note Regarding Graham.Law Teaching At CLE’s

 Self-Represented Litigant Coordinators

-Known as “Sherlocks”, the Self-Represented Litigant Coordinators are the face of Colorado’s efforts to expand access to our family court system, and make it friendlier to normal people trying to navigate the rules without counsel.
+Known as “Sherlocks”, the Self-Represented Litigant Coordinators are the face of Colorado’s efforts to expand access to the Colorado family law system, and make it friendlier to normal people trying to navigate the rules without counsel.
 Statewide, they help almost 200,000 people annually – in El Paso County, Lisa & Jasmine’s duties include helping people with forms, answering questions about the system, and running the weekly pro se clinics where attorneys (including those at Graham.Law) volunteer their services by answering people’s legal questions.

 Facilitator & Litigant Coordinator Conference

-Lawyers need training – in addition to keeping current with our reading, we attend numerous conferences (called CLE’s, short for Continuing Legal Education) annually, as well as teaching at them.
+Lawyers need Colorado family law training – in addition to keeping current with our reading, we attend numerous conferences (called CLE’s, short for Continuing Legal Education) annually, as well as teaching at them.

 Similarly, it would be impossible for the Colorado courts to provide these valuable services without training the people who actually do them.
-And while their role is not to provide legal advice, they have to have an awareness of legal issues to provide guidance on sworn financial statements, or even to know where to send people.
+And while their role is not to provide legal advice on Colorado family law, they have to have an awareness of legal issues to provide guidance on sworn financial statements, or even to know where to send people.

 That’s where training conferences come in.
 This year, the facilitators and Sherlocks held a 2-day statewide conference at the beautiful Penrose House Conference Center in Colorado Springs.
 And I was honored to be asked to speak on issues they will encounter assisting military families.